-If you face some problems with Apple music, books, apps, or have purchased something accidentally — you can ask Apple for a refund.
+If you face some problems with Apple music, books, or apps or have purchased something accidentally — you can always get a refund.
 Some cases will be qualified for a refund, and others will certainly not.

-There are cases, though, when you just have to know how to get a refund for iTunes or App Store purchases.
-Especially is it relevant for parents, whose kids have a cute habit of buying everything they meet on App store without parent’s permission.
-And those parental control features… well, sometimes we learn about them too late.
+There are cases, though, when you just have to know how to get a refund on iTunes or App Store.
+It is especially relevant for parents whose kids have a cute little habit of buying everything they meet on the App store without parents’ permission, or buying add-ons in the game, starting from a $0.99 pack to $99.99 bundles.

 You can use any device with access to the browser to request a refund.
 In this article, we’re going to lead you through the whole process to make it easier for you.

 When you report a problem with an app, you get redirected to the page where you should type a reason for your request, choosing the one from the given options.
 It’s done to discover what’s the reason for your inquiry and if it can be regarded as constructive enough to approve the refund.

 Your answer here will determine the next steps: you may receive a refund right away or be redirected to Apple’s official website, where you’ll talk to support.

 Reasons that can be specified for receiving a refund are the following:

 How to get a refund on iTunes using your iPhone/iPad/computer?

 You can request a refund using either your laptop or iPhone/Ipad.